emlynw/mentor/README.md

 ## 🙏 Acknowledgement

 MENTOR is licensed under the MIT license.
 MuJoCo and DeepMind Control Suite are licensed under the Apache 2.0 license.
-We would like to thank DrM and DrQ-v2 authors for open-sourcing the codebase.
+We would like to thank [DrM](https://github.com/XuGW-Kevin/DrM) and [DrQv2](https://github.com/facebookresearch/drqv2) authors for open-sourcing the codebase.
 Our implementation builds on top of their repository.